 Here’s an exceptional guide to setting effective screen limits for your child.

-While there are sometimes situations where it’s easier to let your child watch a movie or play a game, let these be the exception rather than the norm.
+While there are sometimes situations where it’s easier to let your child watch a movie or play a game on your phone, let these be the exception rather than the norm.
 And try not to offer a device when your child is bored.

 When my oldest child repeatedly asked to use my phone when he was bored, I would respond by starting a conversation that stimulated his imagination or would encourage him to go outside and play or explore.
 I told him I’m always open to talking with him and that I want to hear his thoughts and opinions.
 That conversation (and a few reminders) ended the habit he had formed of always asking for my phone out of boredom.

-Start with smaller time intervals and let them enjoy exploring the neighborhood on their own.
+Start with short intervals and let them enjoy exploring on their own.
 As a mom learning to encourage free-range play, it’s difficult to not feel panic at first.
 I stay positive by thinking of free-range play as a gift I can give my children to help them grow and discover the beauty of play and nature through their own eyes and experiences.

 We’ve all seen the effect of one child pulling out an iPad and suddenly all social interaction is lost with a group of children.
 Request that electronic gadgets don’t accompany guests or play dates when you are hosting.